-Background
+Background:

-Avian influenza A viruses circulate naturally among wild aquatic birds worldwide and have been the cause of outbreaks in poultry, dairy cattle, and other animals in the United States (U.S.).
-Since 2022, avian influenza A(H5N1) viruses caused infections in domestic poultry, dairy cattle, and other mammals in many countries, including the U.S. Following the first detection of the virus in Minnesota (MN) in the spring of 2022, commercial poultry operations, backyard poultry flocks, dairy cattle herds, goats exposed to positive backyard poultry, companion animals, and wild birds and mammals in MN have tested positive for avian influenza A(H5N1).
+Avian influenza A viruses circulate naturally among wild aquatic birds worldwide and have been the cause of outbreaks in poultry, dairy cattle, and other mammals in the United States (US).
+Since 2022, H5N1 avian influenza viruses caused infections in domestic poultry, dairy cattle, and sporadic infections in mammals in many countries, including the US.
+Following the first detection of the virus in Minnesota (MN) in the spring of 2022, commercial poultry operations, backyard poultry flocks, dairy cattle herds, goats exposed to positive backyard poultry, companion animals, and wild birds and mammals in MN have tested positive for avian influenza A(H5N1).